NeoGeographyToolkit/StereoPipeline/docs/tools/pc_merge.rst

 it can merge *output-prefix*-L.tif images created by ``stereo``.
 This is useful if it is desired to create an ortho-image from a merged cloud with ``point2dem``.
-In that case, one can invoke ``pc_merge`` on individual “L” files to create a merged texture file to pass to ``point2dem`` together with the merged point cloud tile.
+In that case, one can invoke ``pc_merge`` on individual ``L.tif`` files to create a merged texture file to pass to ``point2dem`` together with the merged point cloud tile.

 Usage::